59th Street–Columbus Circle station: Design

 Various doorways lead off both platforms.
 On each platform, two of the doorways led to restrooms for women and men.
 Each restroom had ceramic-tile floors, glass walls, and marble-and-slate partitions; patrons paid five cents to enter.
 The ceilings of the original platforms and fare control areas contain plaster molding.
 The moldings divide the original ceilings into panels measuring 15 feet wide.
 Blue tile was used for the ceilings above the tracks, while yellow plaster was used for the ceilings above the platforms.
 The mezzanines leading off either platform contain ceramic tiles and flooring.
 The original exit stairways (now removed or upgraded) were 5.5 to 6 ft wide.

 In January 1992, the MTA Board approved a request by the NYCTA to close 43 full-time or part-time station areas at 30 station complexes.
-These included an underpass connecting the northbound and southbound platforms, which was located near the northern end of the station, west of the IND platforms.
+These included an underpass near the northern end of the station, west of the IND platforms, which connected the northbound and southbound platforms.